martin-t/cvars/README.md

 - [x] In-game console for the Macroquad engine
 - [ ] Autocompletion

-Features I am not planning to implement myself but would be nice to have.
+Features I am currently not planning to implement myself but would be nice to have.
 I might accept a PR if it's clean and maintainable but it's probably better if you implement them in your own crate:

 - In-game console for the Bevy engine
 - In-game console for the Egui UI toolkit
-- Browser GUI for games without a console
+- Non-blocking stdio-based console
+  - This would bring the full power of cvars to any program that can access stdin/out without the need to implement a console for every engine or UI toolkit.

 ## Alternatives